Lanxin-MRDVS/Application-Algorithms/AwareSight3-&-PalletEye-SoftBag-Carton-Unstacking-Algorithm-Deployment.md

 3. Material Type Switching: Supports switching between two material types—Soft-pack (Bag) and Carton (Box)—to adapt to different depalletizing target recognition logics.

-4. Apply Calibration to All Templates and Distribute: This button applies the parameters of the selected Global settings template to the region calibration and hand-eye calibration.
-The calibration results are then updated in the calibration and region settings template.
+4. Apply Calibration to All Templates and Distribute: This button applies the Region and Calibration settings to all other templates.
+The logic is that Global settings contain parameters specific to a depalletizing target, which may change when cargo types change.
+However, the detection area and camera calibration remain constant since the robot's physical position does not change.
+Therefore, when the cargo type changes, you only need to update the Global settings, without having to re-enter the Region and Calibration parameters every time.

 5. Operation Mode Switching: Simple Mode: Parameters are fixed.
 It performs only basic validation on cargo dimensions without advanced algorithm features, making it suitable for standardized, routine depalletizing scenarios.
 Expert Mode: Unlocks full custom parameter configuration and enables advanced features like parcel merging.
 This mode is designed for complex working conditions and scenarios requiring refined recognition (UI to be continuously optimized).